drug-design/course/docs/chapters/structure-based-design.md

 #### Checking the Validity of the Design

-The next step is to test the biological activity of the molecule to see if the design concept was structurally correct.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/checking-validity-design-a4d17b0b'><i class='fa fa-play' aria-hidden='true'></i></button>The next step is to test the biological activity of the molecule to see if the design concept was structurally correct.
 This information could provide answers to such questions as: If the molecule was potent, was it potent for the correct reasons built into the design?
 If the compound was weaker than expected, how and why did the concept design fail?
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer